Trading > Trading > Types of Trading

 • Pros: Ability to get sizable returns (30% to 200%) if they pick the right stocks while not having to hold onto stocks for years.
 By trading the intermediate term trends they have the ability to make big profits while also staying nimble enough to get out of trades when they are wrong and quickly move on.
 This way their returns don't stay stagnant for long-term periods.
 Some dividend income.

 • Cons: Unlike swing trading, your returns will be dependent on a few key trades for the whole year.
-Therefore, there is potential for dissapointing returns if you pick a couple of bad stocks.
+Therefore, there is potential for disappointing returns if you pick a couple of bad stocks.

 • Needs: Position traders have few needs.
-Technology-wise they don't need much as they as not entering orders often or watching the market during the day.
+Technology-wise they don't need much as they are not entering orders often or watching the market during the day.
 Research-wise they do a fair amount of research but they don't need to make sure they check the market every day like swing traders looking for good setups.

-• Brokers: Similar to swing traders, most position traders tend to trade through the popular internet brokers like Ameritrade, E*Trade, and Scottrade because the low commissions.
+• Brokers: Similar to swing traders, most position traders tend to trade through the popular internet brokers like Ameritrade, E*Trade, and Scottrade because of the low commissions.

 Long-term trading